EU-OSHA/oira.statistics.deployment/README.md

 ## Making changes

-To make changes to the metabase content, use metabase-instance (not metabase-global or one of the country specific ones).
-Ideally you should have the same version of postgresql and pg_dump installed as specified at the top of the database dump file in the `dumps/` directory.
-It's recommended to use the master instance on our test server.

-To get a clean start, restore the database from the checked-in dump:

-    # bin/restore-metabase

-Then make your changes through the metabase UI.
-To dump the database, run:

-    # bin/dump-metabase

-Then inspect and, if satisfied, commit the changes to the database dump in the `dumps/` directory.
+To make changes to the metabase content, modify the data in oira.statistics.deployment.content.
+It may be convenient to make changes via the UI and then get the corresponding values via the API.
+You can use the `ipybase` shell defined in devel.cfg for this purpose.

 To apply the changes to the global and country instances, again run